hilel941343/Course-HTML-A-Z/README.md

 Best Practices: Followed standards for writing clean and semantic HTML code.

-# 🔗 Course Link: Basic HTML Course - Taasuka.gov.il
+# 🔗 Course Link: Basic HTML Course - https://www.taasuka.gov.il/he/Applicants/Pages/HTML.aspx

 This project serves as a first step into the world of front-end development and lays the groundwork for learning CSS and JavaScript.